 The Oxford Martin Programme on Global Development aims to present a global and long-term perspective on development, wellbeing, the natural environment, and technological change through data analysis, the visualisation of empirical data, research, and by reviewing and clearly presenting the findings in academic research literature.

 Global development research studies the changes across a range of dimensions including income, inequality, food, energy, basic services, health, technological progress, education, violence and crime, and the environment.
-Our programme therefore takes a highly interdisciplinary approach to our research, supported by a team of both social and physical scientists, as well as external contributors across a range of disciplines.
-Studies published by the programme include peer-reviewed publications on global health and poverty, food security and sustainability, development, education and labor market selection processes, income inequality and inclusive growth, sustainability and economic growth.
+Our programme, therefore, takes a highly interdisciplinary approach to our research, supported by a team of both social and physical scientists, as well as external contributors across a range of disciplines.
+Studies published by the programme include peer-reviewed publications on global health and poverty, food security and sustainability, development, education and labour market selection processes, income inequality and inclusive growth, sustainability and economic growth.

 Our research also addresses gaps in the information we rely on.
 To support global efforts in this regard the programme also publishes the SDG Tracker, a site that allows the public to track whether the world is on track to meet the Sustainable Development Goals.

 Ensuring our data is available and accessible for everyone to use is integral to our approach to research.
 All of our outputs, including our data, visualisations and tools are therefore open-source under a permissive Creative Commons license.
 This means they are free to use by everyone.

 Core to the ambitions of this programme is to accurately present and synthesize data on global development, in all its aspects.
 However, we aim not only to get the data right but to communicate this to as broad and wide an audience as possible.
 We attempt to achieve this in an engaging and digestible way at Our World in Data through interactive visualisations.